Subscribe to get Updates

 Private and confidential

 The entire mediation process is private, and this ensures the participants will securely discuss their solutions without creating any unwanted attention for their disagreement.
 In comparison, court hearings are publicly accessible and can be published in newspapers.
-This aspect of the mediation process is essential to any person or organization who wants to retain a positive public profile.
-Once the parties negotiate a settlement, they can even wish to confidentiality the terms of their compromise arrangement.
+This aspect of the mediation process is essential to any person or organization that wants to retain a positive public profile.
+Once the parties negotiate a settlement, they can even wish to confidentiality the terms of their compromise arrangement confidential.

 Flexibility